 What This Artist Does To Her Face Seriously Messes With People's Minds (30 New Pics) The line between illusion and reality can be blurry. makeup artist Dain Yoon plays around with that very line and uses her face as a canvas for impressive optical illusions that can bend your mind.

 “The reason I started to do illusion drawings is that I believe people live in illusions.
 Ta artystka tworzy specjalne "korony z henny" dla kobiet chorych na raka - Dobre Wiadomości.
 Sun Dayong designs wearable coronavirus protection shield.
 Chinese architect Sun Dayong has created a conceptual design for a body shield that would protect a wearer during a coronavirus outbreak by using UV light to sterilise itself.

 Named Be a Bat Man, the mobile safety device would be for "people who are exposed to the dangerous situation during the coronavirus emergency", said Sun Dayong, who co-founded architecture studio Penda.
-The shield would be made from carbon fibre supports shaped like batwings that would be worn like a backpack.
-A PVC film would stretch between these supports, like the membrane of a bat's wing.
-Wires embedded in the plastic would heat up to a temperature high enough to kill any pathogens on them, creating a sterile environment inside for the wearer.
 Max Siedentopf presents alternative coronavirus masks.
 Underwear, vegetables and carrier bags could all be used in the fight against coronavirus, suggests artist Max Siedentopf.

 Siedentopf, a German-Namibian designer based in London, has created a series of provocative images showing everyday items being used as protective face masks.
 Global demand for surgical face masks is growing, as people try to protect themselves against the virus.
 However doctors don't advise using them for protection as research shows they have limited use in preventing the spread of viruses.